ywang412/Android_TournamentManager/GroupProject/Docs/DesignDocument.md

 ### 1.1 Assumptions

 * The application will only run on an Android device with touch screen or equivalent control
-* Android SDK target 15
+* Android API level 19
 * No player driven data.
 All data entry will be done by the tournament manager
 * No webservice interaction
 * Single device management - the tournament data is not expected to be available on more than one system
+ * The application will use Android's built in SQLite database

 ### 1.2 Constraints